 Miller Starr Regalia’s first blog, CEQA Developments, was created to highlight the firm’s expertise in the area of CEQA law.
 Shareholder Arthur F. Coon is the author of the blog.

 About the Author

 Arthur F. Coon is the Co-Chair of Miller Starr Regalia’s Land Use Practice Group and Chair of its Appellate Practice Group.
-Art has distinguished himself over a nearly 30-year career as a top CEQA and land use law litigator at the trial and appellate levels of both federal and state courts, including an appearance as counsel of record before the U.S. Supreme Court.
+Art has distinguished himself over a more than 30-year career as a top CEQA and land use law litigator at the trial and appellate levels of both federal and state courts, including an appearance as counsel of record before the U.S. Supreme Court.
 His areas of expertise include land use, environmental law, the law of public agencies, extraordinary writs, and the California Environmental Quality Act (CEQA).
 Art also counsels and advocates for clients who have matters in front of administrative bodies.
 He has taught Land Use Planning as an Adjunct Professor at McGeorge School of Law, served as a member of the Bay Area Economic Forum’s CEQA Work group, and served for many years as an Editor (and now Advisory Board Member) of the California Land Use Law & Policy Reporter.
 He is a LEED AP, and often writes and speaks on environmental and land use law topics.

 The ever-changing and developing body of CEQA law and the resulting challenges of helping clients navigate the litigation and compliance processes when their projects are threatened have kept Art vitally interested in environmental review and sustainable development issues for nearly 30 years.